Gift Aid on subs

 Parents of new members

 The Starting...
-Rainbows/Brownies/Guides/The Senior Section leaflets [LINK: Resources > Unit forms] contain a form with a Gift Aid declaration.
+Rainbows/Brownies/Guides/Rangers leaflets contain a form with a Gift Aid declaration.
 By signing this form, new parents give the necessary permission for Gift Aid.

 Once a Gift Aid declaration has been signed, it is valid until the donor notifies you otherwise.
-Declarations must be kept for six years after the last claim made for that parent.
+You should keep the gift aid form for at least seven years from the date it was first signed.
+You must also keep the form for six years after the last gift aid claim was made (which may be later than the date it was first signed).

 Parents of current unit members